 - Locate examples of course topics (articles, websites, images, videos) as a team or with a group and share them with the class

-- Teach each other course topics through images, audio or a video.
+- Teach each other course topics through image, audio, and/or video

 - Write a collaborative paper or create a poster, video or presentation as a group or with a partner